amm009uk/sonoff_LightSwitch/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Setup device
-1. Flash SPIFFs to upload sonoff/data/*.json.
-You may modify contents but not necessary.
+1. Flash SPIFFs to upload the configuration file - sonoff_LightSwitch/data/*.json.
+You may modify the contents prior to upload but not necessary.

-2. To enable/disable serial debug output, uncomment/comment first line in sonoff/src/User.h.

-3. Flash firmware.
+2. Flash firmware.

+3. Device will initially come up with its own *Access Point* called esp8266-xxxxxxx.
+Connect to this and configure WiFi parameters.
+Once saved, device will reboot and connect to your WiFi.
+   See section **Finding device IP Address**

+4. Once device is connected to WiFi, connect to it using browser.

+5. Configure device parameters on web page and save.
+   Once saved, device will reboot and reconnect to your WiFi.

+6. Test device using MQTT messages, once ok turn off debugging and upload new compiled firmware - see section **Debug - Serial/Telnet output**.

+- Above steps above should be done over USB-->Serial interface until device is fully functioning.

-All future updates can now be performed over the air no need for USB assuming above was successful.
+- Future firmware updates can be performed over the air no need for USB-->Serial interface.

 -------------------------------------------------------------------------------------------------------------
 ## Usage